Plants and gardens to explore

-The result of 100s of years of planning, building and restoration a walk around the gardens at Dunster Castle takes you around the world and though four different microclimates.
+The result of 100s of years of planning, building and restoration a walk around the gardens at Dunster Castle takes you around the world and through four different microclimates.

 The South Terrace